TheGiraffe3/endless-sky-shipyard/README.md

 * Middle mouse button to drag
 * Home key to reset zoom and drag.
 * Configure hardpoint values on the left panel.

-I was planing on something like this for a while.
-Finding out my favourite ES ship builder was taken down for some reason finally pushed me to do it, wasn't a fan of web stuffs anyway (and that was one of the big reason why).
-With this application, as long as you have it and a functioning computer you can always use it.

-Why Java?
-I know a bit of it and want to write more, no good reason really.
-Might rewrite in Rust or whatever fancy new language later if I feel like it.